ysard/PT6312_VFD_Arduino_Library/README.md

 Except these minor differences, the protocol is exactly the same.
 Thus as it is, the library does not support this controller.
-However, it is enough to rewrite some functions to make it possible since the work is already well advanced.
+However, it is quite easy to rewrite some functions to make it possible since the work is already well advanced.

 Any contribution is welcome!